benjamincrozat/legacy-blog/posts/17-php-is-dead.md

 | 8           | 5.7%                  |
 | 4           | 0.2%                  |

-## The most popular PHP framework in 2022
+## Most popular PHP framework in 2022

 **The most popular PHP framework in 2022 is Laravel.**